Extending Clinical Care Beyond Traditional Healthcare Settings Through Remote Patient Monitoring and Telehealth Platforms

 The project identified the best methods for health care providers and health plans to capture and integrate real-time data from the home into care delivery.
 My work included development of the company's remote care management solution, which delivers insights for timely intervention and superior patient engagement with patients outside the formal care setting.

-The platform is built with a smart filter and predictive analytics that sorts the complex array of aggregated data captured from a wide array of sensors and sources present in the daily lives of patients.
+The platform is built with a smart filter and predictive analytics that sorts the complex array of aggregated data captured from a wide variety of sensors and sources present in the daily lives of patients.

 THE CHALLENGE